taylorhickem/nt-hours/README.md

 # nt-hours
 time tracking report using NowThen time tracker app by AngryAztec manual upload to Google Drive, Google Sheets for reporting and MySQL Server to store the data

+For details, see the app documentation in Notion: [hoursApp](https://rightful-sweater-058.notion.site/hoursApp-1bb08e7c9e8d45b38fb832a3b3422771)

 ## setup

 1. install the module into your python project from the github repository url using pip